citrusframework/citrus/README.txt

     and executing test cases).
 You can use the Java IDE that you like best like Eclipse or IntelliJ IDEA.

-  * Maven 2.2.1 or higher (optional)
+  * Maven 3.0.x or higher (optional)
-    Citrus projects will fit best with Maven2 (http://maven.apache.org).
+    Citrus projects will fit best with Maven (http://maven.apache.org).
-    However it is not required to use Maven2.
+    However it is not required to use Maven.
 You can also run tests using ANT (http://ant.apache.org/) for instance.

 INSTALLATION